PalladioSimulator/Palladio-Build-BuckminsterToTychoMigrationPlugin/README.md

 # Palladio-Build-BuckminsterToTychoMigrationPlugin

-Just copy the following POM file into your buckminster project and issue the command `mvn package`.
+Just copy the following POM file after adjusting it into your buckminster project and issue the command `mvn package`.
 The target folder will contain the migrated project.
 Please note, that you still have to define the target platform to get a properly working build.

+Please do the following adjustements:
+* targetGroupId: The group id to be used, which will also be part of the name of the update site
+* updatesiteCategory: The category to place the features in (support, qual, core, addons)

 ```
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"